lyteword/chspurgeon-tod/volume-6/psalm-124.md

 **Verse 2, 3.**

-1\.To swallow us alive—the desire of our wrathful enemies.
+1\.
+To swallow us alive—the desire of our wrathful enemies.

-2\.To save us alive—the work of our faithful God.
+2\.
+To save us alive—the work of our faithful God.

 **Verse 6.**

-1\.The Lamb.
+1\.
+The Lamb.

-2\.The Lion.
+2\.
+The Lion.

-3\.The Lord.
+3\.
+The Lord.

 **Verse 6.**

-1\.They would gladly devour us.
+1\.
+They would gladly devour us.

-2\.They cannot devour unless the Lord will.
+2\.
+They cannot devour unless the Lord will.

-3\.God is to be praised since he does not permit them to injure us.
+3\.
+God is to be praised since he does not permit them to injure us.

 **Verse 6.**

-1\.The ill will of men against the righteous.
+1\.
+The ill will of men against the righteous.

 (a) For their spoliation.

 (b) For their destruction: "As a prey to their teeth."

-2\.The goodwill of God.
+2\.
+The goodwill of God.
 "Blessed be the Lord, "etc.

 (a) What it supposes—that good men, in a measure and for a time, may be given into the hands of the wicked.

-(b) What it affirms—that they are not given entirely into their hands:— *G.R.*
+(b) What it affirms—that they are not given entirely into their hands:— *G. R.*

 **Verse 7.**

-1\.The soul ensnared.
+1\.
+The soul ensnared.

 (a) By whom?
 Wicked men are fowlers.
 By Satan.
 "Satan, the fowler, who betrays Unguarded souls a thousand ways."

 (b) How?
 By temptations—to pride, worldliness, drunkenness, error, or lust, according to the tastes and habits of the individual.

-2\.The soul escaped: "Our soul is escaped, "etc. "The snare is broken, "not by ourselves, but by the hand of God.— *G.R.*
+2\.
+The soul escaped: "Our soul is escaped, "etc. "The snare is broken, "not by ourselves, but by the hand of God.— *G. R.*

 **Verse 7.**

-1\.A bird.
+1\.
+A bird.

-2\.A snare.
+2\.
+A snare.

-3\.A capture.
+3\.
+A capture.

-4\.An escape.
+4\.
+An escape.

 **Verse 8.** Our Creator, our Helper.
 Special comfort to be drawn from creation in this matter.

 **Verse 8.**

-1\.The Helper: "The Lord, who made heaven and earth, "who in his works has given ample proofs of what he can do.
+1\.
+The Helper: "The Lord, who made heaven and earth, "who in his works has given ample proofs of what he can do.

-2\.The helped.
+2\.
+The helped.
 "Our help" is,

 (a) Promise in his name.

-(b) Sought in his name: these make it ours.— *G.R.*
+(b) Sought in his name: these make it ours.— *G. R.*

 **Verse 8.**

-1\.We have help.
+1\.
+We have help.
 As troubled sinners, as dull scholars, as trembling professors, as inexperienced travellers, as feeble workers.

-2\.We have help in God's name.
+2\.
+We have help in God's name.
 In his perfections—"They shall put my name upon the children of Israel."
 In his Gospel—"A chosen vessel to bear my name."
 In his authority—"In the name of Jesus Christ rise up, "etc.

-3\.Therefore we exert ourselves.— *W.J.*
+3\.
+Therefore we exert ourselves.— *W. J.*

 ## Works Upon The Hundred Twenty Fourth Psalm